Glossary

 Joint Distribution

-Joint distributions over high-dimensional random vectors quickly become intractable if treated explicitly—$K$ binary variables have $2^K$ joint states.
-Graphical models make joint distributions tractable by encoding conditional independence assumptions through graph structure.
-A Bayesian network factorises the joint as $p(x_1, \ldots, x_n) = \prod_i p(x_i \mid \text{parents}(x_i))$, dramatically reducing the number of parameters.
-Modern autoregressive models, including large language models, use the chain rule of probability to factorise joint distributions over token sequences.
+Joint distributions over high-dimensional random vectors quickly become intractable if treated explicitly: $K$ binary variables have $2^K$ joint states, so the full joint over even a modest 50 variables already exceeds $10^{15}$ entries.
+Probabilistic graphical models make joint distributions tractable by encoding conditional independence assumptions through graph structure.
+A Bayesian network factorises the joint as

 Discussed in: